Vagahbond/advent-of-code/README.md

 Could not be done without [learn X in Y minutes](https://learnxinyminutes.com/) !

 This year, the challenge is to do a maximum of different languages.

-TODO: 2 yet to find
+PS: Challenge abandonne, it took me way too much time.
+I am going to use C# for the day 7 and then move back to languages I know and love such as C, C++, or JS/TS

 - Day 1 : C
 - Day 2 : Nix